 And the Winner Is – 2017 Nissan NV3500

 It looks like a van but NHTSA classifies it as an SUV.
-We’re talking 5 point seatbelt territory here.
+We’re talking 5 point seatbelt territory here, one of the largest passengers cars out there.
 Nissan’s NV3500 scored a whopping 30.6% likelihood of tipping over and a pathetic 2 star safety rating overall.
 The rollover rate is the highest of any truck or SUV available for sale.
-MSRP for the NV3500 is $32,810.
+MSRP for the NV3500 is $32,810 – which is quite expensive for one of the vehicles most likely to roll over in a crash.